The Toro Company research snapshot

 Fundamental monitor

-Track Professional and Residential sales, segment EBIT margins, AMP savings, Tornado sales and synergies, field inventory, pricing, material costs, free cash flow, debt, dividends, and repurchases.
+Track Professional and Residential sales, segment EBIT margins, AMP savings, Tornado sales and synergies, field inventory, pricing, material costs, free cash flow, debt, dividends, repurchases, and the November 1 leadership transition.

 Lower setup confidence if earnings improve only through cost savings while revenue quality, working capital, or cash conversion deteriorates.